HireAbo/awesome-interview-questions-5000-jobs/Sports and Athletics/Sports Management/Team General Manager.md

 Welcome to the Team General Manager Interview Preparation !
 This resource is designed to help you ace your Team General Manager interviews with confidence.

+The role of a Team General Manager in Sports Management is pivotal to the success of any sports organization.
+As the leader of the team, the General Manager is responsible for overseeing all aspects of the team's operations and performance.
+This includes player recruitment and retention, contract negotiations, salary cap management, and strategic planning.
+They work closely with coaches, scouts, and other team staff to build a competitive roster and ensure the team's long-term success.
+Additionally, the General Manager represents the team in negotiations with other teams and league officials.
+Their ability to make sound decisions and manage resources effectively is crucial in achieving both on-field success and financial stability.

 ## 🚀 Overview

 Whether you're a seasoned Team General Manager or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Team General Manager interviews to help you prepare and succeed.